jen-taylor-shopify/JavaScript-fundamentals/garbage-collection.md

 f();
 ```

-#### Mark and sweep algorithm
+#### Mark-and-sweep algorithm / "Reachability"

+As of 2012 all modern browsers use the concept of "reachability" to manage memory via garbage collection.
 In this algorithm "an object is no longer needed" is defined as "an object is unreachable".

-It decides if the object is still needed by checking to see if it is "unreachable".
+- It decides if the object is still needed by checking to see if it is "unreachable".
-- as of 2012 all modern brosers use the mark-and-sweep garbage collector
-- all improvements made to JS garbage collection over the last few years are improvements on this algorithm

 This algorithm assumes the knowledge of a set of objects called _roots_
 - in JavaScript the root is the global object
+- periodically the garbage collector looks at the rots and "marks" (or remembers) them
-- periodically the garbage collector starts at the root and finds all objects that are referenced from the roots, and objects referenced by those objects, on and on
+- the garbage collector starts at the root and finds all objects that are referenced from the roots, and objects referenced by those objects, on and on
-- It creates two categories: _reachable_ and _non-reachable_ objects
-- It removes non-reachable objects
+- All visited objects are remembered so as not to visit the same object twice in the future
+- This process is repeated until all reachable (from the roots) references are visited
+- All objects except the ones marked _reachable_ are deleted

+Optimizations
+- JavaScript engines apply many optimizations to make it run faster and not affect the execution
+- **Generational collection** - objects are split into "new ones" and "old ones".
+Many objects do their job and die fast, and can be cleaned up aggressively.
+Those that survive for a longer period of time are marked as "old" and are examined less often by the garbage collector.
+- **Incremental collection** - if there are many objects, walking and marking the whole object set at once might take time and create delays.
+So the engine splits the garbage collection into pieces which are executed one-by-one.
+It make take extra "bookkeeping" to track the changes, but it results in lots of tiny delays instead of one big delay.
+- **Idle-time collection** - the garbage collector tries to run only while the CPU is idle to reduce effects on execution.

 This is an improvement over the **reference counting** algorithm because:
 - We are sorting based on its reachability from the global context, not whether it has references or not, which is a better indicator of use.
+  - A set of objects might reference each other (which would cause the previous algorithm to save them in memory).
+But if the objects themselves aren't _reachable_ from the root, then there isn't any point in saving them in memory.
   - In the example above after the function call returns, the two objects are no longer referenced by any resource that is reachable from the **global object**.
   - Therefore, they will be found unreachable by the garbage collector and have their allocated memory reclaimed.